Tunnel Oxide Passivated Contact (TOPCon) Solar Cells

 Plasma oxidationEvaporationTransparent conductive oxide

 1. Green, M.A. and A.W.
-Blakers, ADVANTAGES OF METAL-INSULATOR SEMICONDUCTOR STRUCTURES FOR SILICON SOLAR-CELLS.
+Blakers, Advantages of metal-insulator-semiconductor structures for silicon solar cells.
 Solar Cells, 1983.
 8(1): p.
 3-16.

 2. Tarr, N.G., A POLYSILICON EMITTER SOLAR-CELL.
 Ieee Electron Device Letters, 1985.
 6(12): p.
 655-658.

-4. Feldmann, F., M. Simon, M. Bivour, C. Reichel, M. Hermle, and S.W.
-Glunz, Efficient carrier-selective p- and n-contacts for Si solar cells.
+3. Feldmann, F., M. Bivour, C. Reichel, H. Steinkemper, M. Hermle, and S.W.
+Glunz, Tunnel oxide passivated contacts as an alternative to partial rear contacts.
 Solar Energy Materials and Solar Cells, 2014.
 131: p.
-100-104.
+46-50.